Route 66 - The Art of Photographing Nothing

 • Saturday:

-- Depart by 9:00 a.m. for the Daggett Cemetery.
-Then it's on to the famous Bagdad Cafe, where we'll stop for photos, coffee, and a snack.
+- Depart by 9:00 a.m. for the Daggett Cemetery, the Daggett market and a jumbled junkyard.
+35596 Santa Fe St., Daggett.
+Then it's on to the famous Bagdad Cafe, where we'll stop for photos and perhaps meet the owner and some of her friends.
+46548 National Highway, Newberry Springs.

-- We will return to Barstow after sunset, which will take about 75 minutes of drive time.
-The instructors will have dinner at Peggy Sue's diner, off of Interstate 10 - lots of room, good food.
-Exit I-40 at the Daggett-Yermo Road, follow it north and turn right just before the I-15, with Peggy Sue's just down the road.
+- We will return to Barstow after sunset, which will take about 70 minutes of drive time.
+The instructors will have dinner at Peggy Sue's diner, off of Interstate 10.
+There’s lots of room, good food.
 Then we will head back to our motel after a long day.
 Up for more action?
-Meet in the motel lobby to view some of our photographs, either from the trip or those you've brought. .
+Meet in the motel lobby to view some of our photographs, either from the trip or those you've brought.

-• Sunday: Optional dawn session.
-Meet at 6:30 a.m. in the lobby.
-Or meet at 8:00 a.m. for breakfast at our motel, where we will share photos and thoughts about photography.
-Then our group will visit the Route 66 Mother Road Museum, about 10 a.m.
-Afterwards, we will depart Barstow and travel west along Route 66 towards Victorville, where we will end our trip at Elmer's Bottle Tree farm.
+• Sunday: Breakfast.
+Meet at 7:00 a.m. in the lobby.
+Then our group will visit the Amtrak station and small collection of train cars and an engine.
+We might stop to photograph a bit of downtown on our way back to the hotel.
+Afterwards, we will depart Barstow about 10 am and travel west along Route 66 towards Victorville, where we will end our trip at Elmer's Bottle Tree farm.

 From the west, Barstow can be reached from Highway 58 out of Bakersfield - it's about 130 miles to Barstow, coming up over Tehachapi Pass and the Tehachapi Mountains; watch for the wind turbines.
 Take the 58 to the W. Main Street exit.
 Turn left onto W. Main St - go about 2.5 miles east and the Sleep Inn will be on the left.